-Human beings need balance in their lives.
-A well known retirement planner maintains that anything that upsets this balance upsets our overall sense of well-being.
+For total wellness humans need balance in their lives.
+An astute retirement planner maintains that anything that upsets this balance upsets our overall sense of well-being.

 Stopping work is a life changing event and unless we are proactive in restoring the status quo it can be unsettling at best and down right destructive at worst.